pezy/CppPrimer/ch17/README.md

 > Explain which version of `findBook` you prefer and why.

-I prefer the tuple version, because this version is the most refined.
+I prefer the tuple version, because this version is more flexible.

 ## Exercise 17.8